 Uncertainty about these assumptions and estimates could result in a material adjustment to the carrying amount of an asset or liability and/or the reported amount of revenue and expense in future periods.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
-Estimates and judgements used in the preparation of these financial statements are consistent with those used in the preparation of the Company's December 31, 2021 annual consolidated financial statements, as described in Note 3 of the financial statements, and include:
+Estimates and judgements used in the preparation of the Company's financial statements for the three and six months ended June 30, 2022 are consistent with those used in the preparation of the Company's annual consolidated financial statements for the year ended December 31, 2021, as described in Note 3 of the financial statements, and include:

 - Assets and liabilities acquired in a business combination

-- · Revenue and gross profit recognition
+- Revenue and gross profit recognition

 - Provisions

 - Impairment of non-financial assets

 - Measurement of pension obligations

 - Share-based payments

 - Leases

 - Income taxes